Learning how to make witch hazel is simple and it gives you assurance of its purity. DIY witch hazel is a great base in many DIY solutions.

 Witch hazel (Hamamelis virginiana) is one of my favorite local shrubs.
-It’s hard to decide whether I like it most for its unique leaves, or its spectacular flowers.
-The yellow flowers bloom from September through November, most startlingly after the leaves have dropped in the fall.
-Yellow explosions of floral fireworks set off against the bare, dark grey of the smooth bark.
-It’s a sight to behold on the edge of the woods here in Ohio!
+It’s hard to decide whether I like it most for its unique leaves or its spectacular flowers.
+First, the yellow flowers bloom from September through November, most startlingly after the leaves have dropped in the fall.
+Further, yellow explosions of floral fireworks set off against the bare, dark grey of the smooth bark.
+Yes, it’s a sight to behold on the edge of the woods here in Ohio!

-Witch hazel is one of the plants that we learned about from the Native Americans.
-They used a distillate of the plant for wounds and tumors among other things.
+Witch hazel (WH) is one of the plants that we learned about from the Native Americans.
+Historically, they used a distillate of the plant for wounds and tumors among other things.
 Both the bark and the leaves are highly astringent, though the bark is most often used.
 It is harvested and dried in the early spring or late fall.
-It is known to be helpful externally for bruising, sores and swellings.
+WH is known to be helpful externally for bruising, sores, and swellings.
 It is just the thing in a liniment for varicose veins or hemorrhoids.
-When I gave birth at home I made myself a tincture of witch hazel to take internally in the case of heavy bleeding.
+When I gave birth at home I made myself a WH tincture to take internally in the case of heavy bleeding.

 You can find witch hazel, a bottled liquid, for use in all types of astringent products in any drugstore.
 The negative is that you will have to accept all the adulterants that come with it.
 If you make it yourself you’ll always know exactly what is in your own supply.